hlbao/description_generation/README.md

 Learning

 Train a model whose input is n words where n is the expected word, or expected output.
 It, in other words, must learn which is the next most likely word given a sequence of words.
-So we apply classification and n-gram model
+So we apply classification and n-gram model.
+A key design decision is how long the input sequences should be.
+They need to be long enough to allow the model to learn the context for the words to predict.
+This input length will also define the length of seed text used to generate new sequences when we use the model.
+With enough time and resources, we could explore the ability of the model to learn with differently sized input sequences.
+But for now, we will pick a length of 50 words for the length of the input sequences, somewhat arbitrarily.
+Details see classification.py

 Search